prasanth0467/Internship-task-8/README.md

 # Task 8: Simple Sales Dashboard Design

 ## Objective
-Create a basic interactive dashboard to visualize sales performance by product category, region, and month.
+Created a basic interactive dashboard to visualize sales performance by product category, region, and month.

 ## Tools Used
 - Power BI